aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

 ~~~~
 {: #fig-otn-sc-recursion title="OTN-SC for multi-domain"}

-   OTN-SC is a logically independent function which may be deployed in
+   OTN-SC functionalities are logically independent and may be deployed in
    different means to cater to the realization needs.
 In reference with the
    ACTN control framework {{?RFC8453}}, an OTN-SC may be deployed
     - as an independent network function;